Events

 Learn more

-Antonio Vivaldi, master of musical drama, leads us into a world where storms are not merely meteorological but metaphors for passion.
-His language enters into dialogue with contemporary composers SJ Hanke and Alessio Barcellini, who give voice to new forms of rebellion: emotional, internal, and imaginative.
+Antonio Vivaldi, master of musical drama, leads us into a world where storms are not merely meteorological, but metaphors for passion.
+His language enters into dialogue with contemporary composers SJ Hanke, Nicola Canzano, and Marc Migó, who give voice to new forms of rebellion—emotional, internal, and imaginative.

 Free | No ticket required